History

 Slough

-In 1793, only young people whose parents worked in the trade would be accepted at the school.
-Today it extends its reach beyond and accepts student applications from all walks of life, whatever their parents’ occupations and we also have academic, music, sporting and arts scholarships available for highly able students.
+In 1803, only young people whose parents worked in the licensed trade would be accepted at the school.
+Today the school extends its reach beyond, and accepts student applications from all walks of life, whatever their parents’ occupations.
+We also have academic, music, sporting and arts scholarships available for highly able students, and we still maintain discounts and bursaries for those in the licensed trade.

 The first school, in Kennington, was set up to provide a ‘caring and challenging education in a wholesome and airy environment’.
-When the Kennington area became busy, built-up and overcrowded the school moved to Slough (pictured).
+When Kennington, like the rest of London, became busy, built-up and overcrowded the school moved to Slough (pictured).

 Ascot

-When Slough also became too busy, the school moved once again.
+When Slough underwent commercial development, it too became very busy.
+So the school moved once again.
 This time to its current location in Ascot.
-The 26 acre estate ensures it will continue to meet the needs of future generations, providing relief from the hustle, bustle and pollution in London.
+The 26 acre parkland estate ensures it will continue to meet the needs of future generations…and provide relief from the hustle, bustle and pollution of London.

 To meet its aims of providing a ‘caring and challenging education’ the school has always been non-selective and that policy of no entrance exam means a cohort of pupils with all abilities and from all backgrounds.
 The school celebrates individuality and offers a rounded education that delivers academic rigour alongside sporting, performing and creative opportunities.

-In 2020, the Charity supported over 73,000 people and awarded over £1.96M in grants.
+In 2020, at the peak of the pandemic, the Charity supported over 73,000 people and awarded over £1.96M in grants.
 They provided 1,037 telephone counselling sessions and 178 licensed trade people and their children supported with their education.
 The Charity helpline received an average of 228 calls per month in 2020, of which 41% were for emotional support.

-Find out more about their services and how we helped people in 2020 by following the link below:
+Find out more about their history, their services and how they help people by following the links below:

 For people who are currently working in the licensed trade or have in the past (*criteria apply) there is a discount available, trade-specific scholarships for highly able students and bursaries for those either facing very poor academic provision locally or the family and/or work situation means a placement would show a real benefit to the child’s future.